-Disability Student Services
+Accessibility and Disability Student Services

-Wheeling University offers students with documented disabilities individual accommodations on a caseby case basis with confidentiality in compliance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.
+Wheeling University offers students with documented disabilities individual accommodations on a case- by case basis with confidentiality in compliance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.

-In order to receive academic or physical accommodations, students with disabilities must provide current (within three years) and comprehensive documentation concerning the nature and extent of the disability and communicate their needs to the Director of Student Academic Success, located in Kirby Hall, or call 304-243-2272.
+In order to receive academic or physical accommodations, students with disabilities must provide current (within three years) and comprehensive documentation concerning the nature and extent of the disability and communicate their needs to contact Accessibility and Disability Services at ds@wheeling.edu.
 Students are required to meet with the director to develop accommodation plans that they will present to their course instructors at the beginning of each semester.
-Students with disabilities that require specific housing accommodations must contact both the Director of Residence Life and the Director of Student Academic Success.
+Students with disabilities that require specific housing accommodations must contact both the Director of Residence Life and the Director of Disability Services